tetsuyanh/c2c-demo/README.md

 c2c demo application by golang

 ## setup
-only macOS, and you need to install homebrew and golang
+for macOS, and you need to install homebrew and golang

 postgresql v9.6
 ```